CrommVardek/polk-auction-ui/README.md

 ## Run

 > Note: Polk-auction UI is requesting data from PolkAuction Core, refer to the link above for instructions to run it before running an instance of PolkAuction UI.
-You can also change the endpoint in the .env configuration file.
+You can also change the endpoint in the .env configuration file if your Polkauction Core instance's endpoint is different (i.e. you changed it).

 Locally : `yarn start`